-- Isolate both the hot and cold water supplies - Remove the cover (2), retaining screw (3) and temperature control knob (4) by pulling away from the shower valve and the temperature stop ring (5). - Using a suitable spanner unscrew the cartridge (6). - Replace with a new cartridge and assemble in the reverse order. - The shower valve must be re-calibrated after fitting the new cartridge following the procedure above.
+- Isolate both the hot and cold water supplies - Remove the cover (2), retaining screw (3) and temperature control knob (4) by pulling away from the shower valve and the temperature stop ring (5). - Using a suitable spanner unscrew the cartridge (6). - Replace with a new cartridge. - Refit the temperature stop ring (5) onto the splined section of the cartridge.
+The red dot on the temperature stop ring must align with the temperature position symbol (7) on the valve body. - Refit the temperature control knob in the reverse order ensuring that 38°C on the control knob is in line with the temperature position symbol (7). - The shower valve must be re-calibrated after fitting the new cartridge following the procedure above.